Getting Started with the Atra VPN App

 Location: Top-right corner

-Icon: Circle with user initials or icon-
+Icon: Circle with user initials or icon

-Email Address (
+Email Address (yourdisplay loginonly)

 Organization Name (display only)

-Logout option (click to
+Logout option (click to securely sign out of the application)out)

 VPN Tunnels Table